-This blog was updated on 23 November 2023 to reflect the changes that have occurred since its publication on 17 August 2023, and to add to the list of helpful resources.
+• 23 November 2023 to provide general updates and add to the list of helpful resources.

 On the week of 7 August 2023, the first group of people to be housed on Bibby Stockholm moved onto the barge, though they were quickly moved off in a matter of days due to the presence of Legionella bacteria.